-Accrual Rate – The rate you build up your benefits each year you are a contributing member.
-For example, in the 2017 and Basic Benefits Scale, you build up 1/80th of your Earnings as pension credit each year.
+Accrual Rate – The rate you built up your benefits each year you were a contributing member.
+For example, in the 2017 and Basic Benefits Scales, you built up 1/80th of your Earnings as pension credit each year.

 Additional Voluntary Contributions (AVCs) – You may wish to pay AVCs to supplement your retirement savings.
 Further information can be found here.

-Annual Allowance – The maximum amount you can save towards your retirement each year without incurring a tax charge.
+Annual Allowance – Additional contributions you may have paid while you were an active member to supplement your retirement savings.
 You can carry forward unused Annual Allowance from the previous three tax years.
 Further information can be found here.

-Benefit Scale – The basis on which you accrue or have accrued benefits under the Scheme.
+Benefit Scale – The basis on which you accrued benefits under the Scheme.

 CARE – Stands for Career Average Revalued Earnings and is a type of defined benefit pension scheme.
-Your pension in the Scheme is based on the average of your earnings during the time you contribute to the Scheme.
+Your pension in the Scheme is based on the average of your earnings during the time you contributed to the Scheme.

 Commutation – When you retire, you may choose to commute (exchange) some of your pension for a cash lump sum.